liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 This pattern provides:
 - A container for agent-specific configuration
 - Management of tools available to the agent
-- Creation of communication tools
+- Creation of workflow tasks and communication tools

 ### 4. Model Pattern